-Attested: Ravenna Cosmographhy Ardua ravenatone (as two distinct words but not separated by the dot that separates most names in RC)
+Attested: Ardua ravenatone at position 9 in the Ravenna Cosmography, as two distinct words but not separated by the dot that separates most names.

 Where: in Cornwall, possibly on the south coast.